5 Easy Steps to Pay Off Credit Card Debt Over $10,000

 Credit counseling

-Most credit counseling agencies are nonprofit, meaning they are free or cost only a small fee.
+Services from most credit counseling agencies are free or cost only a small fee.
 They employ certified counselors trained to help you get a better handle on your finances.
 Usually, they can help with things like budgeting, money management and credit building.
 They can also offer a free initial consultation to review your finances and help create a plan.

 READ MORE: Debt settlement vs. debt management